 Described by the Times as 'mesmerising' and 'soaringly passionate', British cellist Natalie Clein has built a distinguished career, regularly performing at major venues and with orchestras worldwide.

-She is an exclusive recording artist for Hyperion and has recorded the two Cello Concertos by Camille Saint-Saens as well as Bloch's Schelomo and Bruch's Kol Nidrei with the BBC Scottish Symphony Orchestra to great critical acclaim.
-A solo disc with works by Bloch, Ligeti and Dallapiccola will be released on 27 January 2017.
+She records regularly with Hyperion, and has recorded the two Cello Concertos by Camille Saint-Saëns as well as Bloch's Schelomo and Bruch's Kol Nidrei with the BBC Scottish Symphony Orchestra to great critical acclaim.
+A solo disc with works by Bloch, Ligeti and Dallapiccola was released on 27 January 2017 and awarded Diapason d'Or.
 She has previously released 3 discs for EMI.

-Highlights of the 2014/15 season included the world premiere of Sir John Tavener's Flood of Beauty at the Barbican Centre with the Britten Sinfonia, concerts with the Recreation Orchestra Graz, as well as tours with the Royal Philharmonic and St Petersburg Symphony Orchestras.
-Other recent performances have taken Natalie Clein to orchestras including the Philharmonia, Halle, Bournemouth Symphony, City of Birmingham Symphony, Montreal Symphony, Orchestre National de Lyon, New Zealand Symphony and Orquesta Filarmonica de Buenos Aires.
+Other recent performances have taken Natalie Clein to orchestras including the Philharmonia, Hallé, Bournemouth Symphony, City of Birmingham Symphony, Montreal Symphony, Orchestre National de Lyon, New Zealand Symphony, St Petersburg Symphony, and Orquesta Filarmonica de Buenos Aires.
 She has performed with conductors including Sir Mark Elder, Sir Roger Norrington, Gennady Rozhdestvensky, Leonard Slatkin and Heinrich Schiff.

 She regularly works with contemporary composers such as Thomas Larcher and Brian Elias and has also curated and been involved in cross-disciplinary projects with the dancer Carlos Acosta, writer Jeanette Winterson and director Deborah Warner amongst others.